 Hello, I'm Ravinder Deol.
-I'm a founder, creator, alumni of Seth Godin's altMBA, and set to join Le Wagon's FullStack Bootcamp in Lisbon starting January 20.
+I'm a founder, creator, alumni of Seth Godin's altMBA, and currently participating in Le Wagon's FullStack Bootcamp in Lisbon, Portugal.

 I was born in the United Kingdom, and left school at 16.
 I’ve packed pitta breads in a factory, been the project assistant to a CEO, and founded an information products company.
 I’m grateful my products have been used by over 100,000 people, in 193 countries and territories.

 I’ve been fortunate to be able to visit over 25 countries, and live in Valletta, Malta for 2 years.
 Currently, I'm an e-resident of Estonia, and embracing the minimalistic remote lifestyle I’ve become adapted to.

 Please send me an email if you wish to discuss any partnership, speaking, freelance, or consulting opportunities.

 Over the last several years, I have developed and produced over 20 courses which have been taken by over 100,000 students in 193 countries and territories.

 I have personally designed, developed and maintained these digital information products.
 Hence the work I can support your next project with from first-hand experience ranges between the following: